 ⚠ Important recall information appears below.

-As the company grew, so did his kitchen.
 Merrick now has more than 125 recipes.
-The company manufactures wet and dry cat food, wet and dry dog food, and dog treats.
-In summer 2015, Merrick was acquired by Nestlé Purina PetCare.
-Castor & Pollux is a separate brand in this family of products.
+The company manufactures wet and dry pet food and treats.
+In 2015, Merrick was acquired by Nestlé Purina PetCare Company.

 Merrick Quick Facts